-Girls.
-We have missed our opportunity

-Of escaping with impunity; So farewell to the felicity Of our maiden domesticity!
-We shall quickly be parsonified, Conjugally matrimonified, By a doctor of divinity,

-Who is located in this vicinity.
+Here's a first-rate opportunity We have missed our opportunity To get married with impunity, Of escaping with impunity; And indulge in the felicity So farewell to the felicity Of unbounded domesticity.
+Of our maiden domesticity!
+You shall quickly be parsonified, We shall quickly be parsonified, Conjugally matrimonified, Conjugally matrimonified, By a doctor of divinity, By a doctor of divinity, Who resides in this vicinity.
+Who resides in this vicinity.

-All.
-By a doctor of divinity,
+ALL.
+By a doctor of divinity

-Who resides in this vicinity, By a doctor, a doctor, a doctor of divinity, of divinity.
+Who resides in this vicinity, By a doctor, a doctor, a doctor,

+Of divinity, of divinity.